When can I take my benefits?

 You must take your benefits before your 75th birthday.

 The 85 year rule

-This rule was abolished on 1 October 2006 so only applies to members that joined the LGPS prior to that date.
-If you joined the LGPS before 1 October 2006, some or all of your benefits, if paid early, could be protected from reduction, if you satisfy the 85 year rule.
+This rule ended on 1 October 2006 so only applies to members that joined the LGPS before that date.
+If you joined the LGPS before 1 October 2006, some or all of your benefits, if paid early, could be protected from reduction, if:

-- you joined the scheme prior to 31 October 2006
+- you joined the scheme before 1st October 2006

-- your benefits come into payment from age 60 and before age 65
+- your pension benefits could be paid from the age of 60 and before the age of 65

 - your age and membership equal 85 before 31 March 2020